This website contains imagery which is only suitable for audiences 18+.

 Before undergoing Facelift surgery, it is essential to have thorough consultations with Dr. Watts.
 These consultations allow you to discuss your expectations, understand the procedure, and ask any questions or concerns you may have.
 Dr. Watts will also provide you with specific pre-operative instructions that are tailored to your individual needs.

 Following these pre-operative instructions is crucial.
 These instructions may include guidelines on medications to avoid, dietary restrictions, and steps to prepare your skin for the procedure.
-By diligently adhering to these instructions, you can ensure that your body is in the best possible condition for surgery.
+By diligently adhering to these instructions, you can make sure that your body is in optimal condition for surgery.

 Preparing Your Home for Recovery after Facelift

-Creating a comfortable and supportive environment at home is essential for your post-operative recovery.
-Before your surgery, take the time to prepare your home environment to minimise any stress or discomfort during the healing process.
+Setting up a comfortable and supportive environment at home is essential for your post-operative recovery.
+Before your surgery, take the time to prepare your home environment to reduce any stress or discomfort during the healing process.

 Before anything else, designate a recovery space that is clean, quiet, and easily accessible.
 Arrange comfortable pillows and cushions to support your head and neck as you rest.
 Consider placing essentials within arm’s reach, such as medications, water, and entertainment options like books or magazines.